9 Tips for Achieving a Work Life Balance, Maybe

 One of the things I love most about working at Billtrust is the amazing work-life balance that employees truly get to enjoy.
 Our core values are not just written on the wall, they are what we live each and every day.
 My favorite is: “We were not put on this planet so we can work and make money.”
 I love the work I do at Billtrust, but sometimes outside responsibilities need my time and attention.
 I enjoy the fact that I can do meaningful work every day without sacrificing the time my family needs.

 I’ve spent a lot of time reading books and speaking with mentors about how to achieve a work-life balance.
 It’s not easy, and like most working adults, I’ve struggled with it at times.
 I read a lot of books on this topic, looking for answers and ideas.
-And the truth is, there is no magic answers to this age-old question.
+And the truth is, there are no magic answers to this age-old question.
 Achieving a comfortable work-life balance is a challenge for both men and women, young and old, and those with children as well as those without.

 I’m definitely not an expert on this topic and this is by no means a comprehensive list of ways to achieve a work-life balance.
 I’d just like to share a few of the smart tips that work for me: